Lack of proms, weddings continue to hurt Maple Shade, New Jersey tailor

 "They're all for a season that never happened," said Levin.

-Levin, who runs the business with his brother Stan, were forced to close due to the pandemic on March 14.
+He and his brother Stan were forced to close their business due to the pandemic on March 14.

 They didn't know how long they would be closed, but they finally stopped changing the date on the calendar on April 7.

-Levin's great grandmother stated the business in Camden 114 years ago.
-They got thru the great depression, Two World Wars and everything in between.
-But now, because of the pandemic, they have been closed for 69 days & counting.
+Levin's great-grandmother started the business in Camden 114 years ago.
+They got through the great depression, two World Wars and everything in between, but now, they have been closed for 69 days and counting..

-He says they do 60% of their business between March and June.
-And its not only the Tuxedo business taking a tremendous hit, its all the other related businesses.
+Levin said they do 60% of their business between March and June.
+And its not only the tuxedo business taking a tremendous hit, it's all the other related businesses.

 "From the servers, to the food, to the tuxedos, to the hairdressers, the makeup artists, the limousine companies," said Levin.